 The COVID-induced migration from New York City could result in distorting and inflating Nassau County’s real estate market.
 Statistics published by Onekey MLS, a real estate listing service, quantify the degree to which property values have inflated as a result.
 In November of 2019, the median pending sale price for a residential, condominium or co-op property was $525,000; a year later it was $600,000 – a 14.3 percent increase.
 Across Nassau County, residential property values increased by 11.9 percent in the same time period.
 These increases are far higher than what is seen in an ordinary year (and 2020 has been far from an ordinary year!).

 What remains to be seen is whether this inflation of values is just a temporary COVID-induced blip or a long-term trend.
-Since it could turn out to be unfair to reassess properties at these newly inflated levels, the freeze is an attempt to prevent inaccurate increases.
+Since it could turn out to be unfair to revalue properties at these newly inflated levels, the freeze is an attempt to prevent inaccurate increases.

 Taxes Are Still Rising

 Nor does the freeze in any way address the big issue underlying taxpayer anxiety: ever-rising School and General Taxes.
 According to media reports, more than 60 percent of Nassau County homeowners will pay more in School Taxes in 2020 than they did in 2019.
-The mere fact that the County is not increasing the assessment doesn’t mean that these taxes won’t increase, especially as schools are forced to bear increased costs due to COVID safety measures.
+The mere fact that the County is not increasing the market value doesn’t mean that these taxes won’t increase, especially as schools are forced to bear increased costs due to COVID safety measures.
 Additionally, Nassau County currently finds itself with a $749 million budget deficit thanks to COVID-related tax revenue decreases; barring significantly increased aid packages from Albany and/or Washington, it is very difficult to imagine that these budget gaps will be closed without adding to the property tax burden.

-Your Assessment’s Potential Decrease Is NOT Frozen
+Your Market Value’s Potential Decrease Is NOT Frozen

 This is not a time to be distracted from the immediate issue facing each and every homeowner in Nassau County: the issue of whether his/her individual assessment is accurate, particularly at a time when many homeowners are already under increased financial stress due to COVID-related job losses and reduced economic activity.
-Inaccurate assessments – frozen or not – lead directly to inaccurate, inflated property tax bills.
+Inaccurate values – frozen or not – lead directly to inaccurate, inflated property tax bills.
 Only by carefully examining the specific granular property data that is gathered by the County pursuant to compiling an assessment – and then comparing this data to the actual condition and specification of your property — can a determination be made as to whether your assessment is too high.

 Maidenbaum Can Help